reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 Subcomponent declarations represent component instances.
 Subcomponents are instantiated when the containing component implementation is instantiated.
 Similarly, if the subcomponent declaration references a component implementation or configuration, its subcomponents are instantiated recursively.

-A mode specific runtime configuration of components can be defined by indicating the set of modes in which a subcomponent is active.

 An array of subcomponents represents a collection of the same component instance.
 This array may have one or more dimensions.